 Please rate your skills on each of the following outcomes on a scale from 1 to 10, with 10 being strong and significantly developed and 1 being low or underdeveloped for the following degree outcomes.
-You may also choose additional outcomes to address and rate, which are listed on pages 7-9.
+You may also choose additional outcomes to address and rate, which are listed earlier in this Handbook.